What is Optiray and how is it used?

-Ioversol may be visualized in the renal parenchyma within 30 to 60 seconds following rapid intravenous injection.
-Opacification of the calyces and pelves in patients with normal renal function becomes apparent within 1 to 3 minutes, with optimum contrast occurring within 5 to 15 minutes.
+For angiography, contrast enhancement is greatest immediately (15 seconds to 120 seconds) after rapid injection.
+Iodinated contrast agents may be visualized in the renal parenchyma within 30-60 seconds following rapid intravenous injection.
+Opacification of the calyces and pelves in patients with normal renal function becomes apparent within 1-3 minutes, with optimum contrast occurring within 5-15 minutes.

 Patients receiving iodinated intravascular contrast agents should be instructed to:

 - Inform your physician if you are pregnant.